Skip to content

 }

-For the common case, prefer the compound MosaicProfiler API. useMosaicProfiler is still available when you need direct access to the profiler state for custom layout, sizing, or advanced composition.
+For the common case, prefer the compound DataTableExplorer API. useDataTableExplorer is still available when you need direct access to the explorer state for custom layout, sizing, or advanced composition.

 Mosaic Dashboard Panels